appreciated/material/README.md

 # MyComponent Add-on for Vaadin 8

-${ComponentClassName} is a UI component add-on for Vaadin 8.
+Material Design is a Theme add-on for Vaadin 8.

 ## Online demo